 Dr. Foody is a board-certified cardiologist, a Fellow of the American Heart Association, and a Fellow of the American College of Cardiology.
 She received her medical degree at the Pritzker School of Medicine, University of Chicago.

-Dr. Foody has responsibility for Clinical Development, Clinical Operations, Clinical Pharmacology and Pharmacokinetics, BioAnalytics, Research and Development (RnD), Pharmacovigilance/Drug Safety, International Development, Medical Affairs and Advocacy.
+Dr. Foody has responsibility for Clinical Development, Clinical Operations, Clinical Pharmacology and Pharmacokinetics, BioAnalytics, Research and Development (RnD), Pharmacovigilance/Drug Safety, International Development, Regulatory, Medical Affairs and Advocacy.